 He is the author of The Genius Myth, Fate and Destiny: The Two Agreements of The Soul, Why the World Doesn't End, The Water of Life: Initiation and the Tempering of the Soul; editor, with James Hillman and Robert Bly, of Rag and Bone Shop of the Heart; and editor of Crossroads: A Quest for Contemporary Rites of Passage.
 Meade is the founder of Mosaic Multicultural Foundation, a nonprofit network of artist, activists, and community builders that encourages greater understanding between diverse peoples.

-Unmani invites you to answer your deepest calling to wake up to your true self.
-For the past 12 years, Unmani has been working with all kinds of people, who have been deeply touched by her work.
-She meets each person exactly where they are at, and in whatever they need at the time, while at the same time holding them in the truth of who they really are beyond it all.
-This combination, and paradox, of the personal and impersonal, brings so much depth, openness and healing to people’s lives.
-They wake up to who they really are, and discover how this is lived and integrated into their daily lives.
-Unmani Liza Hyde is the author ‘I am Life itself’ and ‘Die to Love’ and is now writing a third book. www.die-to-love.com
+Unmani has been holding Meetings in Truth for 14 years.
+She meets each person in their personal experience, while at the same time holding them in the Absolute Truth of who they really are.
+This combination, and paradox, of the personal and impersonal brings depth, openness and healing to people’s lives.
+They wake up to who they really are, and discover how this is integrated into their daily lives.

 Sarah Amsler is an Associate Professor of Education at the University of Nottingham, UK.
 Her work focuses on learning at the affective, cognitive, embodied and relational limits of modernity's possibles and with the ‘otherwise’; ontological politics in projects for systemic social change; pedagogies of possibility and desire; and problems of decoloniality in educational practice.